Hablemos entre Patas: Harnessing WhatsApp to Prevent Intimate Partner Violence in Peru

 Policy Impact and Implications

-Based on the positive results of the project, the Government of Peru is currently considering expanding the program.
-Given its impact, this approach may also be relevant for adaptation and implementation in other settings.
+Based on the positive results of the project, the Government of Peru is planning to expand the program.
+Due to its low-cost, accessibility for participants, and impact, this approach has high potential for successful adaptation and implementation in other contexts.

 Sources